Alabama Clinical Psychologist Salary Outlook

 Which Alabama Cities Are Best for Clinical Psychologists?

-Geography also plays a role within the state of Alabama when it comes to wages for clinical psychologists, with metro areas varying widely — Auburn at the top and Huntsville at the bottom among cities and metro areas in the state.
+Geography also plays a role within the state of Alabama when it comes to salaries for clinical psychologists, with metro areas varying widely.

 Alabama cities by median annual clinical psychologist wage